im-pro-at/lithpulser/README.md

 For the logical condition 2 input ports are provided.
 The impulses on this ports are counted in a definable time interval.
 If the count is not in a specified interval the sequence is repeated.
 This can be used to get the test object into a base state and this process will be repeated till the base state is reached.

 A sequence can be up to 4 second long and the time to switch between two sequences is exactly 48ns.
 If more the one sequence needs to be rerun the sequence with the lower number has the higher priority.

+More information about the design can be found in this documentation: https://github.com/im-pro-at/lithpulser/blob/master/docu/projekt.pdf

 ## Hardware